 Our center policy does limit individual sessions to 12 individual counseling sessions per academic year.
 This is to ensure that we serve the greatest number of students on our campus.
 We do offer unlimited group sessions throughout the academic year for students to utilize.

 In group therapy, students will meet weekly with one or two group therapists to receive services.
 In groups, members have the opportunity to share concerns and listen to each other, give and receive feedback, offer support to one another, express feelings, and learn more about how they interact with others.
 These ways can be a very effective way to work through treatment in a collaborative way.
 Group counseling is the only long-term treatment option offered at the Counseling Center.
-Please view our Spring 2021 group counseling options below!
+Please view our Fall 2021 group counseling options below!

 What to expect if you are referred for group counseling